 Double the amount of shelving in the closet using these metal shelves.

-This is great for hard to reach places.
+A lazy Susan is great for hard-to-reach places.

 Using an under-shelf basket can create more storage in any closet.